jueyang/call-me-maybe/README.md

 So you have a deadline and want your answer right here right now?

 Well, first, avoid last-minute question as much as possible.
 I would be more productive in helping you if you give me time to understand **where you are** and  **where your project actually is**.
-But if you absolutely have to this last-minute urgency, do the following:
+But if you absolutely have to create a last-minute urgency, be specific about the following:

-- explain your situation
+- how much you know and how much you have done
-- inform me of your knowledge (What's the status of your project now?
-What do you need from me?)
+- the time you have until the deadline
-- let me know the time you have until the deadline
+- what you think you will need, or if you'd like me to help you assess the situation

 We could still brainstorm something.
-Just _Help me help you._ Deal?
+Just, _Help me help you._ Deal?

 ![](http://cdn.hellogiggles.com/wp-content/uploads/2015/02/27/gif-of-house-of-cards-fourth-wall.gif)